Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Mazur--Tate heights

-To ease notation, we write $h^{\MT}\colonequals h^{\MT}_{\underline{W}}$.
 We now show that $h^{\MT}$ can be decomposed into a sum of $p$-adic N\'eron functions.
 Let $X \colonequals \Theta+[-1]^*\Theta$.
-For every finite place $v$ of $F$ we want to choose a $p$-adic N\'eron function with respect to $X_v$ (and $W_v$, if $\chi_v$ is ramified).
+For every finite place $v$ of $F$, we want to choose a $p$-adic N\'eron function with respect to $X_v$ (and $W_v$, if $\chi_v$ is ramified).
 These are all only defined up to a constant.
 In order to make a consistent choice, we fix a function $f$ such that $[2]^*X -4X = \div(f)$ and use Remarks~\ref{R:lambdaDunique} and~\ref{R:lambdaDpuniq}.
 Equivalently, we choose a global rigidification of the line bundle $\O(X)$.

 The following generalises a result for elliptic curves due to Mazur-Stein-Tate~\cite[\S2.6]{MST06}. \begin{prop} For $a\in A(F)\setminus\supp(\Theta)$ non-torsion, we have

 \end{prop}

 \begin{proof} For the proof, we compare the two sides with the canonical $p$-adic heights introduced in~\cite[\S5]{BMS}, whose definition we first recall.
 For a line bundle $\cL$ on $A$, we choose a global rigidification and we let $\log_{\cL,\p}$ denote the corresponding canonical log function at a place $\p$ such that $\chi_\p$ is ramified, and we let $v_{\cL, \q}$ denote the corresponding canonical valuation at a place $\q$ such that $\chi_\q$ is unramified.
 The canonical height function $\hat{h}_{\cL} = \hat{h}_{\cL,\underline{\alpha}, \chi}$ is then defined by